 Today digital metronomes are in widespread use and allow for a stepwise choice of tempi in beats per minute, ranging from 40 – 208 in steps of 1.10

-An interesting fact is that the tempo numbers correspond by and large by the number of beats per minute a living human heart can support: at lower and at higher rates a person dies.
+An interesting fact is that the tempo numbers correspond by and large to the number of beats per minute a living human heart can support: at lower and at higher heart rates humans normally do not survive.